ICS Instructor Training - Train-the-Trainer Practicum

 Those seeking to obtain certification in multiple ICS course may take the 1-day (Part 1) class only once and arrange to complete additional ICS practicum courses during the KLP course of their particular interest.

-This course is intended for EPA personnel with prior training and experience in an ICS Key Leadership Position and require adult learning methods training to meet the qualifications to become EPA-certified instructors.
+This course is intended for EPA personnel with prior training and experience in an ICS Key Leadership Position and requires adult learning methods training to meet the qualifications to become EPA-certified instructors.

 After completing the course, participants will be able to:

 These two Virtual ICS Key Leadership Position (KLP) Instructor Training - Adult Learning Methods courses are being sponsored by the U.S. EPA Office of Emergency Management (OEM) to increase the numbers of qualified EPA-certified ICS-300/400 and KLP instructors nationwide, particularly among members of the U.S. EPA National Incident Management Assistance Team (N-IMAT).

 Therefore, while registration for these classes will be open, the ERTP Contracting Officer Representative (COR) reserves the right to adjust the final enrolled roster, from among both registered and waitlisted applicants, to reflect a target distribution of two slots per U.S. EPA region per class and up to six slots per class for allocation by the U.S. EPA National IMAT Coordinator.
 Formal enrollment decisions will be confirmed by email 1 to 2 weeks prior to course delivery.

 Enrolled participants will be invited to a separate voluntary “Acclimation Meeting”, which will be conducted prior to the class delivery to help ensure enrolled participants are able to successfully navigate the Microsoft Teams classroom environment and attempt to solve connectivity issues in advance, if possible.”

 For more information, please contact the U.S. EPA National IMAT Coordinator: